Lucie, Lady Duff-Gordon: Marriage

-Following her marriage at the age of 18 Lady Duff-Gordon continued with translating and various other writing projects.
+Following her marriage at the age of 18, Lucie, Lady Duff-Gordon continued with translating and various other writing projects.

-The couple resided at 8 Queen Square, Westminster, a house with a statue of Queen Anne at one end, since renumbered as 15 Queen Anne's Gate.
-Here a remarkable circle of friends and acquaintances frequently met.
+The couple lived at 8 Queen Square, Westminster, a house with a statue of Queen Anne at one end, since renumbered as 15 Queen Anne's Gate.
+Here a remarkable circle of friends and acquaintances often met.
 Lord Lansdowne, Lord Monteagle, Caroline Norton, Dickens, Thackeray, Elliot Warburton, Tom Taylor, Tennyson, Alexander Kinglake, and Henry Taylor were habitués, and every foreigner of talent and renown looked upon the house as a centre of interest.
 On one occasion Leopold von Ranke was among the visitors.

 A noted character in the establishment in Queen Square was a Nubian boy called Hassan el Bakkeet, who had been enslaved before being rescued by English missionaries.
 He had then obtained a position as a servant but after he was threatened with blindness his employer had sacked him.
-As he had come now and then with messages to Queen Square, he found his way, as he explained, 'to die on the threshold of the beautiful pale lady.'
-Thus he came to be found crouching on Lady Duff-Gordon's doorstep one night, when she was returning from a theatrical party at Dickens's residence.
-She took him in and had his eyesight cured, afterwards known as Hatty, he was employed as Lady Duff-Gordon's devoted servant and well known to all the visitors.
-He was also a playmate, to her daughter Janet to the horror of a visiting American author, a Mr. Hilliard, who asked Lady Duff-Gordon could let a negro touch her child, whereupon she called Janet and Hatty to her, and kissed each of them.
+As he had occasionally delivered messages to Queen Square, he found his way, as he explained, 'to die on the threshold of the beautiful pale lady.'
+He was found crouching on Lady Duff-Gordon's doorstep one night, when she was returning from a theatrical party at Charles Dickens's home.
+She took el Bakkeet in, had his eyes treated and his condition cured.
+He became known as Hatty, and was employed as Lady Duff-Gordon's devoted servant and well known to visitors.
+He was also a playmate to her daughter Janet, to the horror of a visiting American author, a Mr. Hilliard, who asked Lady Duff-Gordon how she could let a negro touch her child, whereupon she called Janet and Hatty to her, and kissed each of them.
 Hatty contracted consumption and died in the Westminster Hospital in 1850.

-As her parents had settled in Weybridge the Duff- Gordons spent some summers with them.
+As her parents had settled in Weybridge the Duff-Gordons spent some summers with them.
 The house was cold and damp, which lead Janet Duff- Gordon to attribute her mother's later bad health to the incessant colds she caught there.

-While residing at Weybridge in 1850 Lady Duff-Gordon established and superintended a working-men's library and reading-room.
+While living at Weybridge in 1850 Lady Duff-Gordon established and superintended a working-men's library and reading-room.
 Following the birth of her son Maurice in 1849, Lady Duff-Gordon began to succumb to tuberculosis and by the winter of 1861 she had become so ill that her doctors advised her to travel to a warmer, drier climate.
-After trying Ventnor for two winters, she went on a voyage to the Cape of Good Hope in 1860, an account of this appeared in Francis Galton's Vacation Tourist, 1862–63, pp. 119–222, under the title "Letters from the Cape".
+After trying Ventnor for two winters, she went on a voyage to the Cape of Good Hope in 1860.
+An account of this appeared in Francis Galton's Vacation Tourist, 1862–63, pp.119–222, under the title "Letters from the Cape".